All tourist information about Siena

 Here is some information to keep in mind when planning your trip to Siena

-Siena is a municipality in Tuscany, capital of the province of the same name and head of the territory Terre di Siena (lands of Siena).
+Siena is a municipality in Tuscany,capital of the province of the same name and head of the Terre di Siena territorial ambit.

-It’s located in the hinterland of central Tuscany, about 75 km from Florence, 125 km from Pisa and 70 km from Arezzo.
-Siena is one of Tuscany’s seven UNESCO World Heritage Sites.
-San Gimignano, Pienza and the picturesque Val D’Orcia, all in the province of Siena, are also on the list.
+It is located in the heart of Tuscany, about 75 km from Florence, 125 km from Pisa and 70 km from Arezzo.
+Siena is one of seven places in Tuscany that have been on UNESCO’s list of World Heritage Sites since 1982: The historical center of San Gimignano also appears on the list, that of Pienza and the landscape of the Val D’Orcia.
+All places in the province of Siena.

 Tips from the Sienese

-If you want to sleep in Siena you will find several solutions including hotels and B&Bs both in the centre and outside the walls as well as farmhouses and rural houses in the beautiful Sienese countryside.
+If you want to sleep in Siena you will find several solutions among hotels, b&b in the center and outside the walls as well as agritourisms and rural houses in the beautiful Sienese countryside.

-Living in the old town of the city of the Palio, you are surrounded by traditions, folklore and legends.
-A stay in a B&B in town becomes a high-level cultural experience in all respects because you will be able to appreciate the history of Siena from morning to evening, ‘hidden’ in the neighbourhood workshops, in the main tourist attractions that embrace the heart of the old town, in the taverns and the local craft workshops.
+Living in the historic center of the city of the Palio allows you to breathe traditions, folklore and legends: a stay in the b&b palaces is actually transformed into a high-level cultural experience in all respects because, from morning to evening, you will be able to appreciate the historical memory of Siena, ‘hidden’ in the neighborhood stores, in the main tourist attractions that encircle the heart of the old town, in the taverns, in the Local craft boutiques.

 By train

-Siena station is located about 2 km from the city centre.
+Siena station is located about 2 km from the city center .

-If you are coming from the north, direct trains leave from Santa Maria Novella station in Florence.
+If you are coming from the north, there are direct trains leaving from Santa Maria Novella station in Florence.

 If you are coming from the south, in addition to Chiusi, there is a direct connection to Siena from Grosseto station.